status-im/swarms/ideas/368-token-economics.md

 # Swarm proposal

 ## Summary and Goal(s)
+This swarm is responsible for:

-To model the Status Network token economy based on current SNT use-cases.
+- Model the Status Network token economy based on current SNT use-cases
-The goal is to model the SNT value potential for investment, as well as inform design decisions.
+- Explore and consult on new areas for SNT Utility
+- Communicate the value of SNT to retail and institutional investors

 ## Communication
 (required)